yavin-dev/docs/pages/guide/08-start.md

 ### How do I add a CSV file to Yavin?

-Direct upload of CSV to Yavin is not supported for Analytic Queries. **You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.**

-After uploading the CSV file to HDFS and creating a Hive table on it.
+Direct upload of CSV to Yavin is not supported for Analytic Queries. ***You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.*** After uploading the CSV file to HDFS and creating a Hive table on it.
 In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/db/sql/```.
 Create/reuse the Hjson file to point to the CSV file using Hive, example: ```CSV_Data_connection.hjson```

-**Sample H2 Connection config:**
+**Sample Hive Connection config:**
 ```
 {
   dbconfigs: [